dtaht/blog-cerowrt/content/post/babel_half_fail.md

 fom T+170 to T+220.
 Why is that?
 Wifi is half duplex, so using up less bandwidth in one direction gives more in the other - and the throughput improvement here would be even greater if we weren't suddenly sending 8x as many acks.
+Then at T+220, we are back to sending both flows over the same (usb) channel, and the total bandwidth allocated to the downlink flow falls in relation to the uplink grabbing a piece of it.

-This is a case where a triangular routing scenario is actually a good thing.
+So we are doing a bit of triangle routing here, with the T+220 result being the proof of it.

 At T+110 the usb interface comes up again.
 Roughly 60 seconds later one side of the link notices and starts sending packets out that way.